📢 Update: February 2, 2026

 - Task Management: Creates and tracks tasks across platforms

-- Multi-Platform Integration: Works through WhatsApp, Telegram, Slack, or any chat app
+- Multi-Platform Integration: Works through WhatsApp, Telegram, Slack, or any chat app (new: Twitch, Google Chat)

 - Workflow Engine: Features “Lobster,” a workflow system for composable automations